Bashkir phonology: Glottal fricative

 However, in northwestern dialects, the - shift did not occur, so this phoneme only exists in loanwords from Arabic and Persian.
-The Karaidel subdialect corresponds to both and of standart Bashkir.
+The Karaidel subdialect corresponds to both and of standard Bashkir.

 Vocalism

 Historical shifts

 Historically, the Proto-Turkic mid vowels have raised from mid to high, whereas the Proto-Turkic high vowels have become the Bashkir reduced mid series.
 (The same shifts have also happened in Tatar.)
 However, in most dialects of Bashkir, this shift is not as prominent as in Tatar.